 The Hiring Process

 Are you accounting for company culture in your hiring processes?
 If your goal is to focus on creating a coherent company culture that’s reflected in your employees, there should be a careful consideration of how your new hire candidates align with that culture.
 Here are a few questions to ask yourself about how you’re prioritizing culture in your new hires:

-- Do you find that most turnover is due to lack of skills, or lack of cultural fit?
+- Do you find that most turnover is due to a lack of skills or a lack of cultural fit?
 How are you positioning your culture in interviews to ensure the right picture is drawn for candidates?

 - Does anything about your company’s recruiting practices—job descriptions, your career page, social sharing, etc—reflect the culture?